-In using medication, a realistic goal is to decrease the severity of headaches by 40% to 70%, not to completely eliminate the headaches.
-"Clinical meaningful pain relief" usually is around a 30% improvement.
-It is wonderful when the headaches are 90% improved, but the idea is to minimize medication.
+In using medication, a realistic goal is to decrease the headache severity by 40% to 70%, not to completely eliminate the headaches.
+It is wonderful when the headaches are 90% improved, but the idea is also to minimize medication.
+"Clinical meaningful pain relief" is usually around a 30% improvement.
 Most patients need to be willing to settle for moderate improvement.
 Preventives may take 3 to 6 weeks to work, and "educated guesswork" often is used to find the best approach for each patient.
 In the long run, preventive medications are effective for approximately 50% of patients.
-The remainding patients try various abortives.
+The other 50% scramble with various abortives.

 As noted, patients should play an active role in medication choice.
-Preventive medications should be selected based on the patient's comorbidities, GI system, medication sensitivities, and the like.
+Preventive medications should be selected depending on the patient's medical and psychological comorbidities, GI system, medication sensitivities, weight, sleep, family history of reaction to medications, finances, willingness to take daily meds, and many other factors.
 Fatigue and/or weight gain are major reasons why patients abandon a preventive medication.
-Headache patients commonly complain of fatigue, and they tend to give up on medications that increase tiredness.
+Headache patients commonly complain of fatigue, and tend to give up on medications that increase tiredness.
 A patient's occupation also may guide the caregiver away from certain medications; for example, an accountant may not be able to tolerate the memory problems associated with topiramate.

-Side effects are possible with any medication; the patient must be prepared to endure mild side effects to achieve results.
-Table 9 provides a summary of first-line preventive medications.
+Side effects are possible with any medication; the patient must be prepared to endure mild side effects in order to achieve results.